nulisx/masochi.st/details.md

 Please ensure this default owner account can log in and that login behaves correctly.

-* Make `DashView-*` / `dash` files in `fixfiles` drive the dashboard homepage.
-The homepage should behave exactly as the dash files intend (layout, widgets, ordering, responsive behavior).
+* Make `LoginSelectView-*` / `loginselect` files in `loginselect` drive the Login Selector with login or register.
+The homepage should behave exactly as the loginselect files intend (layout, widgets, ordering, responsive behavior).

 Deliverables I expect after implementing the above: